KNVA: Subchannels

 KNVA shut down its analog signal on June 12, 2009, as part of the FCC-mandated transition to digital television for full-power stations.
 The station's digital signal remained on its pre-transition UHF channel 49, using virtual channel 54.
+As a part of the broadcast frequency repacking process following the 2016-2017 FCC incentive auction, KNVA relocated its digital signal to channel 23 on June 21, 2019.

-As a part of the broadcast frequency repacking process following the 2016-2017 FCC incentive auction, KNVA relocated its digital signal from UHF channel 49 to UHF 23 on June 21, 2019.
+Since October 2020, the station is broadcast in ATSC 3.0 (NextGen TV) format on KBVO-CD.

-Translators
+Repeaters

-KNVA is rebroadcast on five digital Class A translator stations across Central Texas – all owned by Nexstar Media Group and utilizing call signs that reference their former alliance under the defunct Hill Country Paramount Network service – located in communities surrounding Austin:
+KNVA is rebroadcast on five digital Class A low-power stations across Central Texas—all owned by Nexstar Media Group and utilizing call signs that reference their former alliance under the defunct Hill Country Paramount Network service—located in communities surrounding Austin: